 What Does My ISP See, Exactly?

 Your Internet Service Provider (ISP) can observe various aspects of your online activities.
-Here’s a breakdown of what your ISP can see:
+These include the following:

 • IP addresses: As soon as your device links to your ISP network, the ISP can spot the IP address allocated to you.
 This IP address is a distinguishing factor and gives away your geographical position.

 • Domain names: ISPs can find your websites through their domain names.
-For example, if you visit “www.example.com,” ISP will know that you accessed that domain.
+For example, if you visit “www.example.com,” the ISP will know that you accessed it.

-• DNS requests: By entering a website’s domain name into your browser, your ISP can access the DNS.
+• DNS requests: Your ISP can also access your DNS by entering a website’s domain name into your browser.
 DNS converts the domain name into its corresponding IP address.
 Thus, this gives your ISP insight into which websites you visit and your web activities.

 • Metadata: ISPs can collect data about a user’s web usage.
 It includes the duration, transmitted data quantity, and communication protocols.